hofstadter-io/hof/docs/content/getting-started/code-generation.md

 You can use the `-T` flag multiple times.
-Each is independent and can have different options for the data and schemas from the CUE entry points. (we'll see this below)
+Each is independent and can have different options for the data and schemas from the CUE entrypoints. (we'll see this below)

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -T template.txt -T =debug.yaml -O out/